 Reporting on impacts of authorized activities

-1. Parties, whether acting individually or collectively, shall periodically report on the impacts of the authorized activity and the results of the monitoring required under articles 39.
+1. Parties, whether acting individually or collectively, shall periodically report on the impacts of the authorized activity and the results of the monitoring required under article 39.

-2. Reports shall be made public, including through the clearing-house mechanism [, and be submitted to the Scientific and Technical Body] [and]:
+2. Reports shall be made public, including through the clearing-house mechanism [and:]

-[(a) The Scientific and Technical Body may request independent consultants or an expert panel to undertake a further review of the reports submitted to it;]
+[[(a)] The Scientific and Technical Body may request independent consultants or an expert panel to undertake a further review of the reports submitted to [it][the clearing-house mechanism];]

-[(b) Other States, and the bodies of relevant legal instruments and frameworks and relevant global, regional, subregional and sectoral bodies, in accordance with their respective mandates, may analyse the reports and highlight cases of non-compliance, any lack of information or other shortcomings, and provide recommendations regarding the environmental assessment and review.]
+[[(b)] Other States, and the bodies of relevant legal instruments and frameworks and relevant global, regional, subregional and sectoral bodies, in accordance with their respective mandates, may analyse the reports and highlight cases of non-compliance, any lack of information or other shortcomings, and provide recommendations regarding the environmental assessment and review].

-3. Reports shall also be submitted to the Scientific and Technical Body for the purpose of developing guidelines on the monitoring of impacts of authorized activities, including the identification of best practices.
+3. Reports [shall] [may] be considered by the Scientific and Technical Body for the purpose of developing guidelines on the monitoring of impacts of authorized activities, including the identification of best practices.

 Article 41